4 top kayaking spots in Hong Kong + Essential gear list!

 Located in the Hong Kong UNESCO Global Geopark, Sharp Island is known for its crystal-clear waters, coral reefs and rich marine life.
 It offers a comprehensive range of facilities, including beaches, changing rooms, shower facilities, toilets and barbecue pits, and is a popular destination for swimmers, snorkellers and other water sports enthusiasts.
 Many people come here to see the tombolo that connects Sharp Island to the nearby Kiu Tau island.

-Sharp Island is also one of Hong Kong’s most popular sports for kayaking and stand up paddleboarding.
+Sharp Island is also one of Hong Kong’s most popular spots for kayaking and stand up paddleboarding.
 The island is situated to the west of Kau Sai Chau, which acts as a barrier against large waves.
 Many people like to make the journey to Sharp Island by kayak – there are a number of smaller islands to stop off at along the way (e.g. Yeung Chau, Cham Tau Chau and Pak Sha Chau), and the return journey is around 5-6 km, making it ideal for beginners.
 There is a small kiosk on the island, as well as a regular kaito ferry service to Sai Kung town centre if you wish to arrive by public transport or leave the island in an emergency.
 Experienced kayakers can visit the three sea caves at the south of the island.
 This part of the island is close to shipping lanes and is not sheltered, therefore it is only suitable for experienced paddlers.

 If you don’t have your own boat, you can also rent a kayak from the water sports centre at Sha Ha Beach, which is approximately 10 minutes walk from Sai Kung Pier.
 Whatever you do, don’t forget that Sharp Island is a protected area within the Hong Kong UNESCO Global Geopark.
 It is forbidden to damage or remove any stones or coral from the island.